Turning Kids Into Readers, One Barbershop At A Time

 Telling bar jokes in church

 Too many children of color, Irby says, are coming into kindergarten without much exposure to books or reading.
 While they may lack reading skills, their books — and their schools — often lack what Irby calls cultural competency.
 By that he means the ability to translate what they want kids to know or do into reading experiences that children find relevant and engaging.
-In a recent TED Talk, Irby explained using a metaphor from stand-up comedy.
+In a recent TED Talk, Irby explained, using a metaphor from stand-up comedy.

 "Before going onstage, I assess an audience.
 Are they white?
 Are they Latino?
-Are they old, young, professional, conservative," Irby says to the small TED audience.
+Are they old, young, professional, conservative?"
+Irby says to the small TED audience.
 "While performing in a church, I could tell bar jokes, but that might not result in laughter."

 Teachers, schools, and book publishers, he says, need to think of kids the same way.
 "As a society, we're creating reading experiences for children that are the equivalent of telling bar jokes in a church, and then we wonder why so many children don't read."